How to Reduce EPR Fees — 7 Strategies

 See your potential savings

-Use the fee calculator with eco-modulation toggles to see exactly how much you could save.
+Use the fee calculator to see exactly how much recyclable vs. non-recyclable materials cost in each state.

 EPR compliance — done for you.